 If you’re importing a vehicle, you need to meet other requirements before you can register your vehicle.

 Your vehicle will be issued standard plates when it’s registered.

 - buy or transfer your own personalised plates

 - order duplicate plates if your old ones were lost, stolen, destroyed or damaged

 - get extra plates if fittings such as bike racks or trailers cover your permanent plates.

 You can cancel your registration if your vehicle is:

 - significantly modified.

-Re-register your vehicle again if you want to drive it on the road again after you’ve heavily modified it or cancelled your registration.
+Re-register your vehicle if you want to drive it on the road again after you’ve heavily modified it or cancelled your registration.

 Keeping your details up to date